Thorium Hydride SDS

 Polymerization: None under normal processing.

-Hazardous decomposition products: Thermal decomposition can lead to release of irritating gases and vapors such as carbon oxides.
+Hazardous decomposition products: Thermal decomposition can lead to the release of irritating gases and vapors such as carbon oxides.

 Materials to avoid: Strong oxidizing agents.